tableau/webdataconnector/docs/wdc_phases.md

       table if necessary.
 If not, the WDC flow is completed and data can now be analyzed within Tableau.

+    **Note**: There is no deterministic order in which the getData methods will be called.
+    However, the base table in a join (the top and leftmost) will always have its getData method called first.

 Authentication phase: Display authentication UI when needed {#phase-three}
 --------------------------------------------------------------